terefang/rpg-srds/Bare-Bone-Lite-d100/src/main/adoc/BBL_00_SRD_d100.md

 If the defender is not in the position to actively defend, he needs to substitute Reaction instead.

-If the defender is not in the position to passively defend (restrained), his effect level is zero.
+If the defender is not in the position to passively defend (restrained), the attack becomes a simple test.

 Note: this could mean that an unlucky attacker can damage itself even given a restrained defender.